 Henry George's journey with the Community Foundation began as a devoted Cardiff City FC fan.
 Starting with the NCFE Level 3 Sport programme at age 16, Henry quickly immersed himself in every opportunity and experience the Foundation offered.
 Now as a student of the foundation degree in Community Football Coaching & Development, he's playing an active role across several Foundation-lead projects.

-Throughout his time at the Foundation, Henry has been a key figure in the delivery of our Premier League Kicks programme, an outreach project designed to inspire young people to reach their full potential in some of the most high-need areas of South Wales.
+Throughout his time at the Community Foundation, Henry has been a key figure in the delivery of our Premier League Kicks programme, an outreach project designed to inspire young people to reach their full potential in some of the most high-need areas of South Wales.

-In our Inclusive Kicks football sessions, created to improve well being and increase social interaction, Henry has supported children in 1-to-1 and group settings transition to community-based sessions, building their confidence and a sense of belonging along the way.
+In our Inclusive Kicks football sessions, created to improve well being and increase social interaction, Henry has supported children in 1-to-1 and group settings transition to community sessions, building their confidence and a sense of belonging along the way.

 Recognising the barriers many young people face, Henry has also supported the delivery of many educational workshops at these sessions, aimed to challenge harmful behaviours and encouraging reflection around discrimination.